bigfix/developer.bigfix.com/site/reference/types/current-relay.md

 # type: current relay

-The &lt;current relay&lt; inspectors refer to the BES Server or Relay that the client last registered with.
+The &lt;current relay&gt; inspectors refer to the BES Server or Relay that the client last registered with.

 # authenticating of &lt;current relay&gt; : boolean